After several years of uncertainty, sports gambling is a sure bet in Massachusetts.

 That means you'll likely need a debit card or bank routing number to set up mobile wagering accounts.
 The rule is intended to keep problem gamblers from going deep into debt.

-“The idea that somebody somewhat impulsively could rack up massive credit card bills from their couch who might have an addiction issue or otherwise have a gambling problem — that’s a big concern," state Sen. Eric Lesser, a co-author of the law, said at a State House News Service forum this past spring.
+“The idea that somebody somewhat impulsively could rack up massive credit card bills from their couch who might have an addiction issue or otherwise have a gambling problem — that’s a big concern," state Sen. Eric Lesser, a co-author of the law, said at a State House News Service forum last year.

 Are there any other safeguards?